bellenfanttyler/dataset-forge/README.md

 3. Automated creation of a labeled image dataset in YOLO bounding box format.

 ## Requirements
-To run this project, you will need Python 3.10.x along with several dependencies listed in `requirements.txt`.
+To run this project, you will need `Python 3.10.X` along with several dependencies listed in `requirements.txt`.
 It is recommended to use a virtual environment.
 Perform the Pytorch installation according to the official installation instructions for the version number listed in the requirements file and for your system configuration (https://pytorch.org/get-started/locally/).
 Then, install the remaining requirements using:

 ```bash
 pip install -r requirements.txt